 The Department for Education are working with schools to take action in a number of areas to address issues that teachers may face.
 From workload reduction(opens in new window), to pupil behaviour(opens in new window), wellbeing(opens in new window) and flexible working opportunities(opens in new window), you may find that the classroom looks very different from when you last taught.

-It’s also a good idea to read up on the latest Teachers’ Standards and review changes to the curriculum.
+It’s also a good idea to read up on the latest teachers’ standards(opens in new window) and review changes to the curriculum(opens in new window).

-Teaching maths, physics or languages?
 Get free one-to-one support

 From helping you to brush up on your subject knowledge to preparing for interviews, our advisers will be with you every step of the way and help you get back in the classroom.